Investigations of levee failures during Hurricane Katrina: Levee and floodwall breaches

 There were 28 reported failures in the first 24 hours and over 50 were reported in the ensuing days.
 Before dawn on Monday August 29, 2005, waves overtopped and eroded the Mississippi River-Gulf Outlet Canal levees in St. Bernard Parish.
 At about 5:00 am, a 20-foot section of floodwall, called a "monolith," on the east side of the Industrial Canal, breached and released flood water into the Lower Ninth Ward.
 By 6:30 a.m.
 Central Time Zone (North America), levees along the Gulf Intracoastal Waterway, bordering the south side of eastern New Orleans, also overtopped and breached.

 On the western edge of New Orleans, between 6 and 7:00 a.m., a 20-foot monolith on the east side of the London Avenue Canal failed and allowed water over 10 feet deep into the Fillmore Gardens neighborhood.
 At about 6:30 a.m., on the western edge of the city, several monoliths failed on the 17th Street Canal releasing stormwater into the Lakeview neighborhood.
 Local fire officials reported the breach.
 An estimated 66% to 75% of the city was then under water.
 In nearby Jefferson Parish, the Duncan and Bonnabel Pumping Stations were also reported to have suffered roof damage, and because they were unmanned, were non-functional.

 At approximately 7:45 a.m, a much larger second hole opened up in the Industrial Canal just south of the initial breach.
 Floodwaters from the two breaches combined to submerge the entire Lower Ninth Ward in over 10 feet of water.
 Between 7 and 8:00 am, the west side of the London Avenue Canal breached, in addition to the east side, and flooded the adjacent mixed-race neighborhood of homeowners.

 The Orleans Avenue Canal midway between the 17th Street Canal and the London Avenue Canal, engineered to the same standards as the latter two, survived intact due the presence of an unintended 100-foot-long ‘spillway,’ a section of legacy wall that was significantly lower than the adjacent floodwalls.

 Storm surge also triggered breaches in about 20 places on the Mississippi River-Gulf Outlet Canal ("MR-GO") resulting in flooding of Saint Bernard Parish and the east bank of Plaquemines Parish.

 Levee failure investigations

 Summary

 According to the American Geosciences Institute, there were twenty Senate and House Committee meetings on Hurricane Katrina in the six months following the breach event.
 These took place between September 14, 2005, and February 2, 2006.
+There was no federally ordered independent commission like those ordered after the September 11 attacks and the Deepwater Horizon oil spill.
+"If the evidence points to human error, it may be difficult for the Corps to point the finger at itself or contractors it employed," said Mark Dombroff, a Washington lawyer and former chief of the torts branch of the Justice Department.
 In the next decade, there were seven major levee failure investigations.